SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   store first & then read that saved Key-Value in SG using data-source option.
 - Generally it is not mandatory to create ingress rules while creating SG & why ?
 But egress is static because this traffic is creating from our server, mostly it will be constant.
-- In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf file
+- In real time, whenever you want few ports to open, you need to write a mail to firewall team, then they will open the port, if they are using terraform they will do changes in main.tf file
 - In Security groups, we have two names "Name" & "Security group name" what is the difference ?
 - As a module developer, you must output the resources in output.tf file like IDs etc. So that other teams will use it.
-- Now creating Security groups, for example according to the Roboshop Documentation, Mongodb --> Should accept connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
+- Now creating all SG's according to the Roboshop Documentation, Mongodb --> Should accept connections from Catalogue & User, what should be the ingress (Security group rule) of mongodb now ?
 Source should be the CatalogueIP & Port 27017, Similarly for User also.
 - Is CatalogueIP is constant everytime ?
 NO! then what should we do ?
 We need to take the ElasticIP which is very costly, because we have 12 Private servers, that means we need to create 12 EIPs.
 If it is Big project, we may need to create thousands of EIPs, this will generate huge bill to the company.
-- So Security group has given one option, first create Mongodb & Catalogue Security groups.
+- So Security group has given 1 option, first create Mongodb & Catalogue Security groups.
 - Then go to the Security groups in aws console & select created mongodb SG/Edit inbound rules/Add rule Type --> Custom TCP, Port 27017 & in source just type "sg" next to the custom, you will get the created SGs, in that select already created Catalogue SG.
 Same for the User also.